Accelerated, focused therapy to help you feel better — faster.

 1. Free Consultation

-A complimentary 15-20 minute call to discuss what you’re hoping for and to determine if an Intensive is the right next step for you.2.
-Pre-Intensive Interview (90 minutes)
+A complimentary 15-20 minute call to discuss what you’re hoping for and to determine if an Intensive is the right next step for you.
+At the end of the consultation, you may choose to book your Intensive by selecting an intake date and placing a 50% deposit.2.
+Pre-Intensive Intake (90 minutes, online)

-We clarify your goals, assess readiness, identify what’s getting in the way, and map out your Intensive schedule.3.
-Customized Workbook
+We clarify your goals, assess readiness, identify life challenges and what’s getting in the way of where you want to be, and map out your Intensive schedule.3.
+Personalized Treatment Workbook

-Your intensive includes one, two or three days of 3-hour sessions of Brainspotting and/or IFS-informed EMDR.
+Your Intensive includes one, two or three days of 3-hour sessions of Brainspotting, IFS-informed EMDR, and/or I-CBT.
 Each day includes grounding, resourcing, and targeted reprocessing.
-One or two short breaks are always included.5.
-Post-Intensive Interview (60 minutes)
+One or two short breaks are always included for your comfort.5.
+Post-Intensive Support Session (60 minutes, online)

 We’ll reflect on your progress, integrate positive changes, and plan for future work.
 Some clients schedule periodic intensives; others return to regular ongoing therapy or book another intensive later in the year. -

 Yes.
 Intensives often work beautifully alongside your ongoing therapy.
 Many clients come to Intensives because they’re experiencing a felt sense that something profound is trying to shift—but they’re not sure how to access that deeper movement within the weekly format.
-Maybe you now cognitively understand new things, yet your body is still confused, so you’re curious about how adjunct Brainspotting or IFS-Informed EMDR Therapy intensives can help.
+Maybe you now cognitively understand new things, yet your body is still confused, so you’re curious about how adjunct Brainspotting, IFS-Informed EMDR Therapy or I-CBT Intensives can help.

 If you currently work with a therapist, you’re welcome (and encouraged) to sign a release so I can coordinate care.
 Having a supportive weekly therapist during or after your Intensive can help you integrate changes and continue growing with ongoing support.